Building & Modernizing Schools

 -

-Infrastructure maintenance and renewal: provided based on the school year (September 1 to August 31), which is allocated to school jurisdictions on a formula basis.
+Infrastructure maintenance and renewal: provided based on the school year (Sept.
+1 to Aug.
+31), which is allocated to school jurisdictions on a formula basis.
 Infrastructure maintenance and renewal projects must meet the above criteria and the expenditures may be capitalized or expensed; and

 -

 Capital maintenance and renewal: provided based on the Government of Alberta fiscal year (April 1 to March 31) and is project specific but still allocated on a formula basis.
-Besides meeting the above criteria, Capital maintenance and renewal projects must be capitalized and cannot be expensed.
+Besides meeting the above criteria, capital maintenance and renewal projects must be capitalized and cannot be expensed.